junosunyizw/SQL-Learning/README.md

 - Oracle ATP Database
 - SQLite

-Finally, I hope you enjoy your SQL learning journey.
+Finally, I hope we all enjoy our SQL learning journey together.
 Check out my study notes for more information.